codeSentinel-x/Among_The_Hackgeon/README.md

 ### What's new?
 - **I made this game playable again!**
 ### What's fixed?
-- All issue with player movement
+- All issues with player movement
 - Doors open now normally after combat
 - Chest with key to boss room also spawn normally
 - And much more...